kubernetes/kubernetes/docs/proposals/petset.md

 ## Motivation

-Many examples of clustered software systems require stronger guarantees per instance than are provided by the Replication Controller (aka ReplicaSet).
+Many examples of clustered software systems require stronger guarantees per instance than are provided by the Replication Controller (aka Replication Controllers).
 Instances of these systems typically require:

 1. Data per instance which should not be lost even if the pod is deleted, typically on a persistent volume
    * Some cluster instances may have tens of TB of stored data - forcing new instances to replicate data